pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 ## XOR

-Learning XOR is an interesting problem because XOR is surely the simplest boolean function that can not be learnt by a linear classifier.
-Crafted features or a deep neural network are necessary to solve this non linear problem.
+Learning XOR is an interesting problem because XOR is surely the simplest boolean function that cannot be learnt by a linear classifier.
+Crafted features or a deep neural network are necessary to solve this nonlinear problem.

 Let's use this piece of code to train the network.
 {% highlight python %}